Stuntmonkey4u/ACrebuild/README.md

 2. **Only Rebuild the Server:** Rebuilds AzerothCore without running the server after completion.

-3. **Run the Server without Rebuilding:** Runs the server without rebuilding it (useful if you don't need to update the server).
+3. **Run the Server Without Rebuilding:** Runs the server in a tmux session without rebuilding it (useful if you don't need to update the server).

+4. **Update Modules:** Updates the modules that were downloaded from Github.
+If module a does not work, import the module's SQL files to your database.

-4. **Exit: Exits the script without making any changes.**
+5. **Exit:** Exits the script without making any changes.

 ---